-Taking this vehicle out of storage and correctly preparing it will ensure many miles and hours of trouble-free riding.
+Taking this vehicle out of storage and correctly preparing it will ensure many hours of trouble-free riding.
 The manufacturer recommends the following procedure:

-- 1. Clean the vehicle thoroughly. - 2.
-Clean the engine.
-Remove the cloth from the exhaust system. - Check all control wires and cables for signs of wear or fraying.
+- Clean the vehicle thoroughly. - 2.
+Remove steel wool from the exhaust system. - Check all control wires and cables for signs of wear or fraying.
 Replace if necessary. - 4.
-Change the engine/transmission oil and filter. - Check the coolant level and add properly mixed coolant as necessary. - 6.
+Change the engine/transmission oil and filter - 5.
+Check the coolant level and add properly mixed coolant as necessary. - 6.
 Charge the battery; then install.
 Connect the battery cables making sure to connect the positive cable first.